What is Qualitative Research?

 Benefits of Qualitative Research

-Following are some advantages of qualitative research:
+Here are some key advantages of conducting qualitative research:

 Limitations of Qualitative Research